MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/access-s-waccess-s.md

 ## Remarks

 When used with files, the **_access_s** function determines whether the specified file exists and can be accessed as specified by the value of *mode*.
 When used with directories, **_access_s** determines only whether the specified directory exists.
-In [!INCLUDE[Win2kFamily](../../c-runtime-library/includes/win2kfamily_md.md)] and later operating systems, all directories have read and write access.
+In Windows 2000 and later operating systems, all directories have read and write access.

 |mode value|Checks file for|
 |----------------|---------------------|